BradleyCai/bradleycai.github.io/content/posts/first-steps-in-snow-shader/index.md

 {{ video(src="parallax.mp4") }}

-For this parallax mapping effect I used an existing implementation online for reference, though the original code was written for use in the node based shader editor which I've adapted to just gdshader code:
+For this parallax mapping effect I used an existing implementation online for reference, though the original code was written for use in the node based shader editor which I've adapted to use in gdshader code:
 <https://godotshaders.com/shader/bumpoffset-visualshadernode-4-4/>

 This effect looks smoother than the vertex displacement approach and doesn't need to add any extra vertices to the ground mesh.
 This shader will run for every fragment however and since the ground will likely take up a large portion of the screen, the amount of fragments will often largely outnumber the amount of vertices